molgenis/molgenis-imputation/README.md

 Also note that imputation reference panels can take tens of GBs of disk space

 ## Setup
-Latest release of MOLGENIS-impute is v0.8: <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.7.tar.gz">MOLGENIS-impute.v0.8.tar.gz</a>, <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.7.zip">MOLGENIS-impute.v0.8.zip</a>
+Latest release of MOLGENIS-impute is v0.8: <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.8.tar.gz">MOLGENIS-impute.v0.8.tar.gz</a>, <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.8.zip">MOLGENIS-impute.v0.8.zip</a>

 Initially, run the following to download all necessary tools for imputation:
 ```
 python molgenis-impute.py --dl_tools
 ```

 Then download a reference panel of your choice.
-To list all available reference panels for downloading, run:
+To list all available reference panels either for direct use or for downloading, run:
 ```
 python molgenis-impute.py --list
 ```

-To download a reference panel.
-Run:
+To download a reference panel, run (you can skip this step if you only want to use the pre-installed reference panel named test_reference):
 ```
 python molgenis-impute.py --dl_reference < NAME >
 ```